Frequently Asked Questions

 Do students have homework?

 All students receive homework.
-Kindergarteners get monthly “packets” to complete and return to school.
+Kindergartners get monthly “packets” to complete and return to school.
 Homework for grades 1-5 range from weekly to daily assignments.

 How do I learn about the curriculum?